JankowskiW/BGStat/README.md

 * Add new board games and basic info about them
 * Add board games to your private library
 * Get basic info about board games such as description, recommended age, playing time, minimum and maximum player numbers, etc.
-* Keep statistics about your plays such as playing time, winners, date of play, etc.
+* Keep statistics about your games such as playing time, winners, date of play, etc.
 * Make your wish list
 * and a lot more features...